MartinWie/PassGen/README.md

 ## Todo's

 - Implement endpoint to fetch a new password
   - Add option to include numbers and special chars(just add a random one of them to the end of very word)
+    - Fix design(text align and color)
+    - Use them in request + fetch on change
 - Fix README.MD
 - Implement share functionality(add password to link and do not store it in DB so only the link can decrypt the password and make sure we can max send 5000 chars)
   - DAO and service